ScarlettDixon/6-Personal-Code/README.md

 * Defaults for all above options

 ##### RPiNAT -
 I have been interested in developing my networking skills in a more practical sense and wanted a server box I could test on the go, to do this, my main issue with this is I would need to discover my server and take a screen every time I wanted it to connect to a new network to be able to discover the new IP.
-My idea was to
+My idea was create a service that would run when the device was powered on.
+This service would either have connect to a known network with a fixed address (which would generally be the home network or other trusted sources) or it would turn itself into a network, becoming an access point that I could then connect to.
+Work is unfortunately not finished but I am learning a lot about services in the process.

 ---
 ### Pentesting tools -
 These quick scripts were made to make pentesting easier during competitions or when otherwise training, use of common tools like gobuster or wireshark can be forgotten even after a small time has passed and so having a shorthand can be extremely useful.
 They Include:
 ##### Datagatherer -
+I was aware that this script might never be useful in actual pentesting but I created it to try to gain an understanding of the commands necessary to gather data on a system.
 ##### Go-Bust -
 Scrubbed of the pathways for security.
 A way of automating gobuster that takes common wordlists from the secclist package and runs them against a specified IP or website.
 Future improvements include more options for use and finding out a way to make pathways flexible rather than fixed.
-##### StartAirCrak
+##### StartAirCrak -
+Because the process of setting up Aircrack is so specific, this code was used to initialise or terminate the program.